COVID-19 UPDATE: NU is open; faculty/staff are working remotely if possible; campuses will be open for in-person learning this fall.MORE INFO

 The University of Nebraska Emergency Assistance Fund enables the university to help currently enrolled students and current university employees (faculty and staff) who face financial hardship resulting from emergency or crisis situations such as natural disasters, home displacement and food insecurity.
 These circumstances include the COVID-19 crisis that has affected people across the state.

-Aid from the fund is awarded by the University of Nebraska president based on need.
-If you have any questions, contact the university at NUEmergencyFund@nebraska.edu or call 402-472-2111.
+Aid from the fund is awarded by the NU president based on need.
+Please read the policy below, then fill out the PDF application and submit it to NUEmergencyFund@nebraska.edu.
+If you have any questions, please email NUEmergencyFund@nebraska.edu.

 Donate to the NU Emergency Assistance Fund

 Many University of Nebraska faculty, staff and students are eager to help.
-There are several opportunities for employees to assist colleagues and students in need through the University of Nebraska Emergency Assistance Fund,which helps currently enrolled students and current university employees who face financial hardship resulting from emergency or crisis situations such the COVID-19 issue.
+There are several opportunities for employees to assist colleagues and students in need through the University of Nebraska Emergency Assistance Fund,which helps currently enrolled students and current university employees who face financial hardship resulting from emergency or crisis situations such as COVID-19.